SpikeInterface/spikeinterface/doc/modules/core.rst

   :code:`random_spikes`) or 2) from the :code:`waveforms`.
 When getting :code:`templates` from the raw data we are limited to obtaining averages and standard deviations.
 If we calculate the templates from the waveforms, however, we can also calculate the templates as medians or percentiles in addition to the average or standard deviations of the :code:`waveforms`.
-So it is important to think about the type of downstream analyses that you may want to do in deciding whether to calculate :code:`templates` with :code:`random_spikes` or after :code:`waveforms`.
+So it is important to think about the type of downstream analyses that you may want to do in deciding whether to calculate :code:`templates` with :code:`random_spikes` or using :code:`waveforms`.
 * :code:`noise_levels` compute noise-levels in a channel-wise fashion.
 This provides important information about the specific recording session and is important for some downstream quality analyses.